vatesfr/xen-orchestra/docs/docs/xo5/backups.md

 To know more, read this [blog article](https://xen-orchestra.com/blog/xen-orchestra-4-2/#schedulerollingsnapshots).

-### Retention of backups and CR/DR
+### Retention of backups and replications {#retention-of-backups-and-cr-dr}

-If your backup includes both a (Delta) Backup _and_ a CR/DR, you will have the option to select the number you wish for both "Backup retention" and "Replication retention" in the Schedule configuration; make sure to assign the number you want to the correct retention.
+If your backup includes both a (Delta) Backup _and_ a replication, you will have the option to select the number you wish for both "Backup retention" and "Replication retention" in the Schedule configuration; make sure to assign the number you want to the correct retention.

-If you need to restore a (Delta) Backup (or clone and spin up a VM from CR/DR), you will be able to select all the available backups or VMs, regardless of the retention or delta scheme.
+If you need to restore a (Delta) Backup (or clone and spin up a VM from a replica), you will be able to select all the available backups or VMs, regardless of the retention or delta scheme.
 If you have multiple backup jobs backing up the same VM, you'll see all the backups in the restore list, sorted by date.

 ### Decreasing retention frequency with age